-- 30. The Animals Committee is invited to endorse: - a) the revisions to Resolution Conf.
+- 30. The co-chairs of the Advisory Working Group will provide an oral update to the Plants Committee on the outcomes of the Animals Committee discussion of this document at its 28th meeting. - 31.
+The Plants Committee is invited to endorse: - a) the revisions to Resolution Conf.
 12.8 (Rev. CoP13) on Review of Significant Trade in specimens of Appendix-II species as found in Annex 3 of this report to be jointly submitted by the Animals and Plants Committees for adoption at the 17th Meeting of the Conference of the Parties (2016); - b) the guidance to the Secretariat regarding their initial letter to range States (Annex 1 and 2); and - c) the four decisions found in paragraph 24, paragraph 27 and paragraph 28, to be jointly submitted by the Animals and Plants Committees for adoption at the 17th Meeting of the Conference of the Parties (2016). - d) undertaking the preparation of a side event at the next meeting of the Conference of the Parties detailing the proposed revisions to Resolution Conf.
-12.8 (Rev. CoP13), to be jointly hosted with the Plants Committee.
+12.8 (Rev. CoP13), to be jointly hosted with the Animals Committee.